binance/binance-spot-api-docs/testnet/fix-api.md

 Please refer to [Supported Order Types](#ordertype) for supported field combinations when describing the new order.

+> [!NOTE]
-**Note:** Cancel is always processed first.
+> Cancel is always processed first.
 Then immediately after that the new order is submitted.

 | Tag   | Name                                    | Type   | Required | Description                                                                                                                                                                                                                                                                                                                  |
 |-------|-----------------------------------------|--------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|